gdkbtm/Speech_Recognition_For_Music_Recommendation/README.md

 **Data Source:** https://www.kaggle.com/datasets/saurabhshahane/spotgen-music-dataset <br>
 **Python Speech Recognition Package:** https://realpython.com/python-speech-recognition/ <br>

-Installing SpeechRecognition
+**Installing SpeechRecognition**
 - Install SpeechRecognition from a terminal with pip
-  $ pip install SpeechRecognition
+  - $ pip install SpeechRecognition

-The Speech Recognizer Class
+**The Speech Recognizer Class**
-The primary purpose of a Recognizer instance is, of course, to recognize speech.
+- The primary purpose of a Recognizer instance is, of course, to recognize speech.
 Each instance comes with a variety of settings and functionality for recognizing speech from an audio source.
-Create a Recognizer
+- Create a Recognizer
-$ r = sr.Recognizer()
+  - $ r = sr.Recognizer()

-To Run the application
+**To Run the application**
-Connect a microphone to the system.
+- Connect a microphone to the system.
 Type on terminal
-% python music_search_by_speech.py
+  - % python music_search_by_speech.py
-Application starts and see on console -
+- Application starts and see on console -
-    "This script is running..."
+  - "This script is running..."
-    "Say artist name to get song recommendations"
+  - "Say artist name to get song recommendations"
-Say artist's name in microphone clearly like 'Michael Jackson', 'Taylor Swift' The application search the artist and creates csv files for song recommendation if pass.
-The cvs files are in music_data directory.
+- Say artist's name in microphone clearly like 'Michael Jackson', 'Taylor Swift'
+  - The application search the artist and creates csv files for song recommendation if pass.
+  - The cvs files will be stored in music_data directory.
-Prints "Could not understand audio.", if fails and iterates the search again for user input.
+- Prints "Could not understand audio.", if fails and iterates the search again for user input.
-The application terminates after 3 attempts, if no input from the user.
+- The application terminates after 3 attempts, if no input from the user.